bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Overview of Asynchronous Material

-This week in the asynchronous content, students are introdcued to Express.js, which is important for the following reasons:
+This week in the asynchronous content, students are introduced to Express.js, which is important for the following reasons:

 * Express.js is the most widely used Node.js server framework.